-Jonathan Charles Gray … married to Jacklyn Kay Gray, they reside in Denver, Colo. in the offseason...Member of Life City Church...Attended the University of Oklahoma after spending one year at Eastern Oklahoma State College...They have rescued three Yorkies … they volunteer at Plant Pet and periodically foster animals...Is a heavy metal music enthusiast and enjoys golfing in his free time...Received the nickname "Gray Wolf" after getting a tattoo of a wolf paw print on his left arm in college...Twitter handle is @MrGrayWolf22.
+Jonathan Charles Gray…married to Jacklyn Kay Gray…Jon and Jacklyn have rescued three Yorkies…the Grays have volunteered at Planet Pet in Denver, CO and periodically foster animals….is part Cherokee and can speak some Cherokee…is a heavy metal music enthusiast and enjoys golf… is nicknamed “Gray Wolf” after getting a tattoo of a wolf paw print on his left arm in college.

 Made his first career Opening Day start, and his first career postseason start in the National League Wild Card Game at Arizona...Was on the Opening Day roster for the first time after beginning 2016 on the disabled list (abdominal strain)...Went 10-4 with a 3.67 ERA (110.1 IP, 45 ER), 30 walks and 112 strikeouts over his 20 starts in the regular season...Made three starts to begin the season, allowing six runs across 12.1 innings (4.38 ERA), before being placed on the disabled list on April 14 (broken bone, left foot)...Went 5-1 with a 3.13 ERA (46.0 IP, 16 ER), 13 walks and 41 strikeouts at home, 5-3 with a 4.06 ERA (64.1 IP, 29 ER), 17 walks and 71 strikeouts on the road...Allowed three or fewer earned runs in 13 consecutive starts to end the season, the second-longest single-season streak by a Rockies starter in franchise history (longest: Ubaldo Jiménez,14 games, 2010) … Gray went 7-3 with a 2.64 ERA (78.1 IP, 23 ER), 16 walks and 80 strikeouts over that span...From July 25 through the end of the season, ranked tied for first in the National League in wins (seven), second in ERA (2.64), third in innings pitched (78.1 IP), sixth in strikeouts (80) and second in strikeouts-to-walk ratio (5.00)...Started the National League Wild Card game at Arizona … allowed four runs on seven hits in 1.1 innings pitched … it was the shortest start of his career.